Aged care - initial contact 065-01010070

 7 |

-What are the fees for permanent residential care (post 1 July 2014 assessment rules) and how are they calculated?
+What are the fees for permanent residential care (post 1 July 2014 and post 1 November 2025 assessment rules) and how are they calculated?
 My Aged Care provides assistance with estimating fees for aged care services.
 The caller can be booked in with an Aged Care Specialist Officer (ACSO) if there is one located in their area, referred to the My Aged Care website or warm transferred to the My Aged Care phone service for help with estimating fees:

-Care recipients commencing a permanent residential care service on or after 1 July 2014 may be asked to pay a combination of fees depending upon their circumstances.
+Care recipients commencing a permanent residential care service on or after 1 July 2014, or who are grandparented under post 1 July 2014 rules for a post 1 November 2025 entry, may be asked to pay a combination of fees depending upon their circumstances.
 Fee types include:

 Services Australia (or DVA if applicable), are responsible for the assessment of assets and income to determine liability for:

+There is more information below about the post 1 November 2025 residential care fees.
 Basic daily fee This fee applies to all care recipients and is equal to 85% of the single basic age pension.
 The BDF covers daily living costs such as meals, laundry, cleaning, and utilities such as power and phones.
-Refer to the Department of Health and Aged Care's Schedule of Fees and Charges for the current residential care BDF.
+Refer to the Department of Health, Disability and Ageing's Schedule of Fees and Charges for the current residential care BDF.
 Means-tested care fee (MTCF) The MTCF is a contribution towards the cost of care.
 It is determined by an assessment of combined income and assets and by the level of care that is required.
 Accommodation payment An accommodation payment covers accommodation costs.
-It may be payable if the means-tested amount (as determined by the means assessment) on the date of entry to care is equal to or more than the maximum accommodation supplement (as determined in the Department of Health and Aged Care's Schedule of Fees and Charges).
+It may be payable if the means-tested amount (as determined by the means assessment) on the date of entry to care is equal to or more than the maximum accommodation supplement (as determined in the Department of Health, Disability and Ageing's Schedule of Fees and Charges).
 In this case:

 Care recipients have 28 days from the date (or proposed date) of entry to care to choose how the accommodation payment will be paid.
 It can be paid either as a:

 Accommodation contribution An accommodation contribution is a contribution towards accommodation costs.
-It may be payable if the means tested amount (as determined by the means assessment) on the date of entry to care is less than the maximum accommodation supplement amount (as determined in the Department of Health and Aged Care's Schedule of Fees and Charges).
+It may be payable if the means tested amount (as determined by the means assessment) on the date of entry to care is less than the maximum accommodation supplement amount (as determined in the Department of Health, Disability and Ageing's Schedule of Fees and Charges).
 In this case:

 Care recipients have 28 days from the date (or proposed date) of entry to care to choose how the accommodation contribution will be paid.
 It can be paid either as a:

-Extra service fees This fee is paid if the care recipient has elected to receive extra services as part of their agreement with the service provider.
-Extra services are available in extra service facilities only.
-These facilities are required to publish their extra service fees on the My Aged Care website.
+Extra service fees (will cease 31 October 2026 and no new entries from 1 November 2025) This fee is paid if the care recipient has elected to receive additional extra services as part of their agreement with the service provider.
+These facilities are required to publish their service fees on the My Aged Care website.
 Extra service facilities provide a higher standard of accommodation, not extra nursing care.
 They cover services such as:

 |